-Released by Omnium Gatherum my new dark thriller/Sci-Fi Novella THE KEEPER OF CHERNOBYL, available at Amazon.
+Released by Omnium Gatherum my new dark thriller/Sci-Fi novella in English THE KEEPER OF CHERNOBYL.
+The book is for sale at Amazon

 Released by Crystal Lake Publishing my new dark poetry collection THE PLACE OF BROKEN THINGS, written in collaborations with Linda D. Addison.
 Available at Amazon

 Preordinabile sullo Store Independent Legions la raccolta di racconti e poesie dark 'I SOGNI DEL RE NERO - Cristiano Saccoccia Dark Edition' (edizione extra-limitata) in uscita ad Aprile 2020